awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

 ## Writing Integration Tests

-This section explains the steps necessary to create integration tests using the Integration-Test module.
+This section explains the steps necessary to create integration tests using the Integration-Test framework.
 For an actual code example, see the DynamoDB connector [DynamoDbIntegTest integration-test class](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-dynamodb/src/test/java/com/amazonaws/athena/connectors/dynamodb/DynamoDbIntegTest.java).

 ### Dependencies

-Add the Integration-Test module as a test dependency in the specific connector's `pom.xml` file (replace `2020.46.1` with current version):
+Add the Integration-Test framework as a test dependency in the specific connector's `pom.xml` file (replace `2020.46.1` with current version):

 ```xml